rancher/rancher/docs/quick-start-guide/index.md

 $ sudo docker run --restart=always -p 8080:8080 rancher/server
 ```

-> **Note:** The command is purposely not running with `-d` so you can see the log output and can make sure the server is listening on 8080.
-If you prefer to not watch the log output, you can add `-d`.

 It takes a couple of minutes for Rancher server to start up.
 In the logs, Rancher UI is up and running, when you see this in your screen.

 ```bash